 In the tensor-categorical constructions on $\cC$ above, the vertex tensor category structure consists in the tensor products, unit, and braiding isomorphisms defined for each $z\in\CC^\times$; the associativity isomorphisms $\cA_{z_1,z_2}$ defined for $\vert z_1\vert>\vert z_2\vert>\vert z_1-z_2\vert> 0$; and the parallel transport isomorphisms.
-We have seen how braided tensor supercategory structure, using $\boxtimes=\boxtimes_{P(1)}$ as the tensor functor, can be obtained from the vertex tensor category structure through the use of the parallel transports.
-However, the existence of the vertex tensor category structure on $\cC$ is in general a hard question because several analytic and algebraic assumptions on $\cC$ are imposed in \cite{HLZ1}-\cite{HLZ8}.
+We have seen how braided monoidal supercategory structure, using $\boxtimes=\boxtimes_{P(1)}$ as the tensor functor, can be obtained from the vertex tensor category structure using parallel transports.
+However, the existence of vertex tensor category structure on $\cC$ is in general a hard question because several analytic and algebraic assumptions on $\cC$ are imposed in \cite{HLZ1}-\cite{HLZ8}.
 Here we review these assumptions and discuss some results showing when these assumptions hold.

 So far, we have assumed that $\cC$ is a full subcategory of $V$-modules, all modules in $\cC$ are $\RR$-graded by conformal weights, and the Jordan block sizes of $L(0)$ acting on the conformal weight spaces $W_{[n]}$, $n\in\RR$, are uniformly bounded for each module in $\cC$ (recall Assumption \ref{assum:grading}).
 We have also assumed convergence for compositions of intertwining maps (recall Assumption \ref{assum:conv}).
-Based on Assumption 10.1 in \cite{HLZ6} and Assumption 12.1 in \cite{HLZ8}, we impose: \begin{assum} The vertex operator superalgebra $V$ is an object of $\cC$, and $\cC$ is closed under images, the contragredient functor, finite direct sums, and the $P(z)$-tensor product for some (equivalently, all) $z\in\CC^\times$. \end{assum}
+Based on Assumption 10.1 in \cite{HLZ6} and Assumption 12.1 in \cite{HLZ8}, we impose: \begin{assum} The vertex operator superalgebra $V$ is an object of $\cC$, and $\cC$ is closed under images, contragredients, finite direct sums, $P(z)$-tensor products for at least one (equivalently, all) $z\in\CC^\times$. \end{assum}